mayur-lomate-personal/Transactional-Integrity-With-Outbox-Pattern/README.md

 # POC of Outbox Event Pattern

 • This project illustrates the implementation of the Outbox Pattern in Spring Boot, showcasing how to ensure reliable event publishing with 99.9% reliability.

 • By utilizing a Kafka cluster, the project achieves efficient, scalable, and fault-tolerant event streaming, improving throughput by up to 70%.

-• Prometheus and Grafana are employed forreal-time monitoring, providing comprehensive insights into system performance and operational health.
+• Prometheus and Grafana are employed for real-time monitoring, providing comprehensive insights into system performance and operational health.

 ## Outbox Event Pattern